Intro to Database Automation

 - Change simulation – Knowing the impact of the change prior to being persisted to the database allows for environment transparency and allows for code reviews of proposed database changes.

-- Enhanced auditing – All persisted changes for all environments, including who requested what change and where, is invaluable for many audit use cases, such as SOX compliance.
+- Enhanced auditing – All persisted changes for all environments, including who requested what change and where, are invaluable for many audit use cases, such as SOX compliance.

 - Version control for the database – Just like you can recreate your application from source for deployment to newly created environments, you should have the same ability with your database.
 Taking database dumps from another environment and restoring is not the way to do this.
 It provides no insight into changes and it doesn’t allow you to recreate an environment at a specific release level.